‘People’s Convoy’ provoked and motivated by D.C. police roadblocks

 “That’s part of what the culture thrives on, the idea that they have this power to potentially intimidate, coerce through fear, through their history of using violent action that obviously, people are well aware of,” Simi said.
 “That is a source of empowerment for folks within that culture.”

-Convoy protesters also gathered Saturday outside the D.C. home of Anthony S. Fauci, the director of the National Institute of Allergy and Infectious Diseases, according to a live stream of the demonstration where a man wearing a “People’s Convoy” shirt cast doubt on the proven safety of the coronavirus vaccine.
+Convoy protesters also gathered Saturday outside the D.C. home of Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases, according to a live stream of the demonstration where a man wearing a “People’s Convoy” shirt cast doubt on the proven safety of the coronavirus vaccine.

 Conversations about the convoy were already marked by paranoia, questioning if there are “infiltrators” among them, saying D.C. is some sort of a “trap,” labeling commuters as “antifa,” referring to anti-fascist activists, and encouraging drivers to report “any illegal activity” while on the road.